CQCL/tket/pytket/docs/index.rst

 Extensions
 ~~~~~~~~~~

-To use pytket in conjunction with other platforms you must download an
+To use pytket in conjunction with other software libraries you must install a
-additional separate module for each.
-Each one of these adds either some new
+separate python package for the relevant pytket extension.

-methods to the ``pytket`` package to convert between the circuit
+Each extension adds either some new methods to the ``pytket`` package to convert between the circuit
 representations, or some new backends to submit circuits to within ``pytket``.

 Extensions are separate python packages can be installed using ``pip``.
 The installation command is ``pip install pytket-X`` where ``X`` is the name of the extension.